Consumer Medicine Information

 After using SUBUTEX

-If you stop taking SUBUTEX and start using opiates again, you are at risk of being more sensitive to opiates, which could
+If you stop taking SUBUTEX and start using opioids again, you are at risk of being more sensitive to opioids, which could

 be dangerous.
-You should talk to your doctor if you start using opiates again.
+You should talk to your doctor if you start using opioids again.

 Presentation and storage